gcanti/gcanti.github.io/_posts/2014-09-29-javascript-types-and-sets.md

 ---
 layout: post
 title: JavaScript, Types and Sets - Part I
+excerpt: "In this article I'll illustrate how a mathematician could regard the JavaScript language and its type system.
+I'll talk about sets, functions and immutability, building a coherent framework of concepts.
+This framework helps me to reason about the system while I'm coding.
+I hope it can help you too"
 ---

 ## Introduction

 In this article I'll illustrate how a mathematician could regard the JavaScript language and its type system.
 I'll talk about sets, functions and immutability, building a coherent framework of concepts.
 This framework helps me to reason about the system while I'm coding.
 I hope it can help you too.

 Mathematicians for a long, long time and with terrific success have used two fundamental building blocks: sets and functions.